entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 ### Keycloak Configuration
 Import the realm for Keycloak from the primary tenant and reconfigure it for the secondary tenant.
-1. Log in to your [Keycloak admin console](../../docs/consume/identity-management.md#authorization), typically located at `http://YOUR-APPNAME.YOUR-HOSTNAME/auth`
-2. Follow this tutorial to [Create a Backup of the Keycloak Realm](../devops/backing-restoring-keycloak.md)
+1. Follow the first step of this tutorial [Create a Backup of the Keycloak Realm](../devops/backing-restoring-keycloak.md)
-3. Edit the generated JSON file of the realm with these updates:
+2. Edit the generated JSON file of the realm with these updates:
      * Remove every `id` attribute in the file.
      * Replace the properties `realm` & `displayName` with YOUR-TENANT1-ID.
      * Add `YOUR-TENANT1-ID` + "." as a prefix to the following fields: